Video DRM protection: how to actually stop downloads

 Sign up

-Video DRM protection is the one thing that survives a password being shared: a password controls who can open your course video, but the file itself can still be saved.
+A password on your course videos feels like a lock, but it controls who can open the video, while the file itself can still be saved.
 Most of what's sold as "video protection" works the same way, and the file is still one browser extension away.
-The one mechanism that actually blocks the download works at the playback layer, built into the browser and device where the page around the video can't reach it, and it's called DRM.
+The one mechanism that blocks the download works at the playback layer, built into the browser and device where the page around the video can't reach it, and it's called DRM.
 This guide covers what DRM protection really does, the layers that go around it, where screen recording fits in (DRM blacks out most of it; a watermark covers the rest), and how to switch it on so a download attempt fails in front of you instead of in theory.

 • Passwords, private links, and "disable right-click" don't stop downloading.
 They gate access; once someone has access, the video file is still retrievable, often in under a minute with a free browser extension.